Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

 \subsubsection{Variance Reduction for MCVI Gradients with Control Variate}

-When deriving the variance reduction in Rao-Blackwellization in Equation~\eqref{equation:rao-black_deri}, we use a variate $g_2(\bomega_2)$ to decompose the variance (in the expectation form) so as to reduce the variance.
-The method of \textit{control variate} extends this idea by using a general variate $h(\bomega)$.
+When deriving the variance reduction in Rao--Blackwellization in Equation~\eqref{equation:rao-black_deri}, we use a variate $g_2(\bomega_2)$ to decompose the total variance and thereby reduce it.
+The \textit{control variate} method generalizes this idea by introducing an arbitrary auxiliary function $h(\bomega)$ with known (or easily computable) expectation under the variational distribution.
 Once again, we consider the parameter $\bomega$ with its variational distribution $q(\bomega)$, and we would like to estimate the expectation for any function $g(\bomega)$: $\Exp_{q(\bomega)}[g(\bomega)]$.
 We have

 i.e., $G(\bomega)$ is an unbiased estimator of $g(\bomega)$.
 Suppose $\Var_{q(\bomega)}[h(\bomega)]<\infty$, then the variance of $G(\bomega)$ is